 I brought it to my bed and eased the ribbon off.
 I fumbled with the lid and when I managed to remove it my mother and the servant peered in with me.
 Together my mother and I peeled back the soft linen wrapping then carefully lifted the gown out of the box.

 It was so simple and elegant made from very fine silk the color of merlot.
-The neckline opened to just beyond my collarbone almost to the tip of my shoulders.
+The neckline was open and looked as though it would fall just beyond my collarbone almost to the tip of my shoulders.
 It had some delicate lace sewn around it but little else for decoration.
-The waist was high and enhanced by a broad ribbon of matching color and the skirt itself fanned out from there and fell to the floor in soft, shimmering folds.
+The waist was high and enhanced by a broad ribbon of matching color and the skirt itself fanned out from there and fell in soft, shimmering folds.

 My mother held it up to me, "Oh, it's beautiful.
 You are going to look so beautiful in it!" she beamed.
 "Here," she took the servants hand and led her to the doorway, "we'll give you a moment to get it on then we can pin it up if it needs to be fitted at all."